kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Click **Analytics**.

 #.
-In the Grade Distribution section, select a problem.
+In the Grade Distribution section, select a problem by using its URL.

+   A graph displays a histogram of scores for that problem.

 ..  **Question**: (sent to Olga 31 Jan 14) this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.

-   Graphs display how grades for that problem are distributed, and plotted by year of birth.

 .. **Question**: I'd like to include an image, but need a good example.
-Suggestions?
+Elina suggested using the edX demo course (I don't have access), and a problem that has multiple possible answers

 .. _Adjusting_grades: